The Origin of the Phoenix Fund

-Every year we have members of the pupil community who need unexpected financial support.
+Every year we have pupils who need unexpected financial support.
 Redundancy, illness and a change in circumstances can all mean children’s education at the School could therefore be in jeopardy.

 Colin and Matt Scott’s story

-It was then that the school stepped in to help.
-The brothers, now adults with families of their own have never forgotten this kindness to them and their mother and so, about ten years ago approached the school to help others in the same situation.
+It was then that the School stepped in to help.
+The brothers, now adults with families of their own, have never forgotten this kindness to them and their mother.
+So, about ten years ago they approached the School with a desire to help others in the same situation.

 “We know what the School can help people achieve and wanted to specifically help pupils who lose a parent at a critical time in their education.”Colin and Matt Scott